GoogleCloudPlatform/ai-on-gke/ml-platform/README.md

 - Run steps in [05_setup_teams][setup-teams].
 This modules walks through how as platform admin you can set up spaces for ML teams on the cluster and transfer ownership to operators to maintain that space.

 - Run steps in [06_operating_teams][operating-teams].
-This module walks through how as an operator you will provide the softwares required by ML engineers.
+This module walks through how as an operator you will provide the software required by ML engineers.

 [projects]: ./01_gcp_project/README.md